drivelock/uefiloader/Readme.txt

     cd UefiBootLoader/loader
     make clean all

-Our precomiled version is "UefiBootLoader/bin/bootX64.efi"
+Our precompiled version is "UefiBootLoader/bin/bootX64.efi"